jkb91jkb91/my_tutorials/jenkins/jcascs/DOCKER_JENKINS/README.md

-# JCASC jenkins on Docker
+# JCASC(jenkins configuration as code) jenkins on Docker

 <!-- Details -->